mortie23/tableau-wdc-gen/README.md

 | ![](docs/json-lvl1.png) `<filename>.json`         | The dataset as JSON array              |
 | ![](docs/json-lvl1.png) `<filename>_content.json` | Other text content as name/value pairs |

 We will used a `node` script to generate these files from the metadata.
-To see a description of what the node script does under the hood see [File template changes](#markdown-header-file-template-changes)

 ### Run the node script